bioidiap/bob.pad.base/doc/installation.rst

 With ``bob.pad`` you will run biometric recognition experiments using databases that contain presentation attacks.
 Though the PAD protocols are implemented in ``bob.pad``, the original data are **not included**.
-To download the original data of the databases, please refer to the according Web-pages.
+To download the original data of the databases, please refer to the corresponding Web-pages.
 For a list of supported databases including their download URLs, please refer to the `spoofing_databases <https://gitlab.idiap.ch/bob/bob/wikis/Packages>`_.